jcheminform/covid-editorial/editorial.i.md

 ### Infrastructure

-#### Easy to deploy cheminformatics

-#### Application Programming Interfaces
+Along with FAIR data, infrastructure that enables researchers to use cheminformatics methods and toolkits, and then deploy solutions in a straightforward fashion can enable reuse and thereby encourage application and replication within the community.
+To a large degree, Open Source toolkits have democratized access to cheminformatics methods, and platforms such as KNIME enable easy deployment of solutions.
+Resources such as Github and Bitbucket are also critical infrastructure that enable the community to access, modify and contribute to published code.
+We note that the infrastructure described here should also apply to data.
+While version control platforms may not be suitable for large datasets, resources such as Figshare and Zenodo are capable to handling datasets and their associated metadata.

 ### New avenues for dissemination

-A final question that should be asked, is the journal article even the right platform for share knowledge during a pandemic.
-Of course, peer review remains essential, but perhaps the peer review of an article does not lead to the best results.
+A final question that should be asked, is the journal article even the right platform to share knowledge during a pandemic.
+While peer review is important, it is not a guarantee fo reliability.
 Indeed, several COVID19 articles have been retracted shortly after they were published [REFS].
-Here, Open Science takes an intrinsically different approach: it is not less than a handful of scholars that decide what is knowledge and what is not, but it is curation and continuous use that highlights errors.

-Second, journal articles
+While it is unlikely that peer review will be replaced, mechanisms to support curation and usage tracking will enhance rapid publication processes.

-suffer from the "version of record" limitation: once published, making corrections is hard.
-Where open science can make frequent releases ("release soon, release often"), a journal article release is in most cases a one time event, and while corrigenda and errata are possible, they are rare.
+Another aspect, relevant to rapid publication needs is that journal articles suffer from the "version of record" limitation: once published, making corrections is hard, though corrigenda and errata are possible, they are rare.
+Efforts such as the Live Journal of Computational Molecular Science (LiveCoMS) [REF], which support the publication of "live" reviews (i.e., review articles that are updated on an ongoing basis) highlight how published articles can undergo continuous revision.

 ## Conclusion